 If you are probably familiar with the classic and timeless Chatuchak weekend market, you have also surely heard of the famous Bangkok floating markets.
 Knowing that all floating markets except Damnoen Saduak only open on weekends.

-I'm taking advantage of this information to tell you that if you come across taxi drivers offering to take you to a floating market during the week, then it will be Damnoen Saduak (and it won't be cheap by taxi... because they are careful not to say that it is not in Bangkok itself but more than 10 km away, in the province of Ratchaburi).
+I'm taking this opportunity to warn you that if you come across taxi drivers offering to take you to a floating market during the week, then it will definitely be Damnoen Saduak (and it won't be cheap... because they are careful not to mention that it is not in Bangkok itself but more than 100 km away, in the province of Ratchaburi).

-Lat Mayom has undeniable advantages, in addition to being mostly frequented by locals, it is one of the closest to the city center (about 15km)!
-So let's review what this relatively unknown market is worth despite its growing local popularity.
+Lat Mayom has undeniable advantagesBesides being mostly frequented by locals, it's one of the closest to the city centre (about 15km)!
+So let's take a look at what this rather unknown market is worth despite its growing local popularity.

-There you will find stalls galore with a crowd of Thais coming to taste various specialties all day long, all at the water's edge.
-Because yes, it would not be a floating market without its canal next door.
+You'll find countless stalls there, with crowds of Thais enjoying various specialties all day long, right by the water.
+Because, yes, it wouldn't be a floating market without its canal nearby.

-Many people come here with their families to enjoy the weekend to recharge their batteries, away from the hustle and bustle of the city centre.
-Lat Mayom is surrounded by greenery, there are activities for children and above all, it is a good starting point for doing a tour on the famous canals of Bangkok.
+Locals come here with their families, to enjoy the weekend and recharge their batteries slightly away from the hustle and bustle of the city center.
+Lat Mayom is surrounded by greeneryand a network of canals where stilt houses, temples, and banana plantations intertwine.
+There are activities for children, and above all, it's a good starting point for exploring. a tour of Bangkok's famous "khlongs" (canals).

 2- Walk on the canals around Lat Mayom: 2 options